-Andy Vassallo is Lecturer in Business with over 20 years experience in the private sector, ranging from entrepreneurial organisations to global corporations during periods of expansion, recession and acquisition.
-Current research interests include the changing psychological contract in public sector organisations.
+Andy Vassallo is lecturer in business with over 20 years experience in the private sector, ranging from entrepreneurial organisations to alobal corporations during periods of expansion, recession and acquisition.
+Current research erests include the changing psychological contract in public sector organisations.

 Kevan Williams is Director of Enterprise, Engagement and External Relations.
-He lectures in the areas of strategy, change, leadership and marketing.
-Previously he has worked in business, the Government and has set-up and run a small business.
-He has recently published two books: a pocket guide to strategic management and Brilliant Business Plan.
+He lectures in the areas of strategy, strategic change, change management, leadership and marketing.
+Previously a research scientist, he retains a specific interest in the commercial exploitation of scientific knowledge and other

-Markus Wohlfeil is a Lecturer in Marketing and Consumer Behaviour.
+Dr. Markus Wohlfeil is a lecturer in marketing and consumer behaviour.
 His research interests are in consumer culture theory (CCT) and the film industry, which include celebrity fandom, film consumption experiences, film marketing and business as well as experiential consumption and marketing in other creative industries.